marcojakob/code.makery.ch/collections/library/javafx-8-tutorial-fr-part3.md

 </pre>

 <div class="alert alert-info">
-**Petunjuk:** Kamu bisa merubah bentu dari tanggal dengan mengganti `DATE_PATTERN`.
-Untuk semua kemungkinan pola ang ada lihat <a class="alert-link" href="http://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html">DateTimeFormatter</a>.
+**Hint:** You can change the format of the date by changing the `DATE_PATTERN`.
+For all possible formats see <a class="alert-link" href="http://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html">DateTimeFormatter</a>.
 </div>

-#### Gunakan DateUtil
+#### Use the DateUtil

-Sekarang kita perlu menggunakan `DateUtil` yang baru di metod `showPersonDetails` dari `PersonOverviewController`.
-Ganti *TODO* yang telah ada sebelumnya dengan baris berikut:
+Now we need to use our new `DateUtil` in the `showPersonDetails` method of `PersonOverviewController`.
+Replace the *TODO* we added with the following line:

 <pre class="prettyprint lang-java">
 birthdayLabel.setText(DateUtil.format(person.getBirthday()));
 </pre>

-### Mendengarkan Perubahan Pemilihan
+### Listen for Table Selection Changes

-Untuk mendapat informasi ketika pengguna memilih person di tabel person, kita perlu *mendengarkan perubahan-perubahan*.
+To get informed when the user selects a person in the person table, we need to *listen for changes*.

-Ada antarmuka yang di JavaFX bernama [`ChangeListener`](http://docs.oracle.com/javase/8/javafx/api/) dengan sebuah metode bernama `changed(...)`.
-Metode ini memiliki tiga parameter: `observable`, `oldValue`, and `newValue`.
+There is an interface in JavaFX called [`ChangeListener`](http://docs.oracle.com/javase/8/javafx/api/) with one method called `changed(...)`.
+The method has three parameters: `observable`, `oldValue`, and `newValue`.

-Kita akan menciptakan sebuah `ChangeListener` menggunakan Java 8 *lambda expression*.
-Mari tambahkan beberapa baris ke metode `initialize()` didalam`PersonOverviewController`.
-Sekarang ini terlihat seperti ini:
+We will create such a `ChangeListener` using a Java 8 *lambda expression*.
+Let's add a few lines to the `initialize()` method in `PersonOverviewController`.
+Now it looks like this:

 ##### PersonOverviewController.java